 There are times when a personnel discussion is what is needed to inform you about your child's progress.
-So, please expect that from time to time, your Summer camp will request to meet you in person.
+So, please expect that from time to time, your camp might request to meet you in person.
 And always feel free to request a personal meeting if you feel it would be beneficial.